calvinalvin/minimonster/README.md

 - If you are having any javascript or css weirdness, then try changing the compression engines.
 Some are more forgiving than others.
 - If you are using the in-memory cache, then be sure to keep that in mind.
 I recommend setting in-memory cache to false in development environments where you are constantly updating your javascript and css files.
+- Stopping and restarting your app will destory all in-memory cache values.